gcross/LogicGrowsOnTrees/README.md

     do this is if there is a data set that will be constant over the run which is large enough that you want to read it in from various files or a database as you need it.
-In general if you use side-effects then they need to be non-observable, which means that they are not affected by in which order the tree is explored or whether particular parts of the tree are explored more than once.)
+In general if you use side-effects then they need to be non-observable, which means that they are not affected by the order in which the tree is explored or whether particular parts of the tree are explored more than once.)

-    (*) Side-effects are implemented by, roughly speaking, having some types represent actions that cause side-effects when executed.
+    * Side-effects are implemented by, roughly speaking, having some types represent actions that cause side-effects when executed.

 3. Powerful static type system